Sebastien-Raguideau/strain_resolution_practical/Introduction.md

 Our first task it to profile one of the samples with Kraken2.
 The Kraken2 database is here ~/Databases/MiniKraken.
 Can you figure out how to run sample1 forward reads through Kraken2 and generate a report using 8 threads - '--use-names' is also a useful flag?
 Do this in a new directory Kraken.

-<details><~~Hint~~>spoiler</summary>
+<details><summary>~~Hint~~</summary>
 <p>

  If you don't know how to use Kraken2, type it in the terminal, it will show you which argument are needed.
-If you can't make sense of what's written, have a look on the internet for the full documention.
+If you can't make sense of what's written, have a look on the internet for the full documentation.

  </p>
 </details>